Dealing With Low Self-esteem

 Practising mindfulness and meditation can help you become more aware of your thoughts and feelings without judgement.
 This increased awareness can help you identify negative thought patterns and develop a more compassionate and balanced view of yourself.

-Improving self-esteem is a journey that involves self-awareness, effort, and persistence.
-It’s about shifting from a place of self-criticism to self-compassion and recognising your inherent worth.
-By employing these strategies, you can gradually build a healthier, more positive self-image and lead a more fulfilling life.
+Improving self-esteem is a comittment that involves self-awareness, effort, and persistence.
+It’s about shifting from a place of self-criticism to self-compassion and recognising your worth.
+Gradually, you can build a healthier, more positive self-image and lead a more fulfilling life.

-If you would like to discuss your self-esteem issues with a professional and begin a journey to better mental health and healing, then please contact us today.
+If you would like to discuss your self-esteem issues with a professional and begin a journey to better mental health and healing, please see our service page Self Esteem Therapy and contact us today.